-FASD is a lifelong condition and GPs will see a variety of presentations in all age groups each year in their practice.
+FASD is a prevalent lifelong neurodevelopmental disorder.
+It is heterogenous and GPs will see a variety of presentations in all age groups each year in their practice.

-The GP and others in the GP surgery are in a vital position to give pre-conceptual advice around the reasons for alcohol abstinence in pregnancy in order to prevent babies being born with permanent brain damage.
+The GP and other practitioners in the GP surgery are in vital positions to give pre-conceptual advice around the reasons for alcohol abstinence in pregnancy in order to prevent babies being born with permanent brain damage.

-For cases of suspected FASD GPs providing the correct referrals can make the world of difference to the outcomes for an individual and their families and could reduce the likelihood of secondary difficulties.
+GPs who can recognise possible cases of FASD are a vital first step on the life-changing path to diagnosis and appropriate support.
+For cases of suspected FASD GPs providing the correct referrals can make the world of difference to the outcomes for an individual and their families and could reduce the likelihood of associated issues.

-All GPs and other healthcare professionals should familiarise themselves with the coming NICE Quality Standard on FASD (January 2021).
+All GPs and other healthcare professionals will find it useful to familiarise themselves with the coming NICE Quality Standard on FASD (2021), which is based on Scottish SIGN 156 (see below).
 All CCGs and NHS Trusts have to ‘have regard’ for NICE Quality Standards and show how they are improving the quality of services.
 This change will often start with the initial contact in GP surgeries.

-Confirmation of PAE requires documentation that the biological mother consumed alcohol during the index pregnancy based on:
+Confirmation of prenatal alcohol exposure requires documentation that the biological mother consumed alcohol during the index pregnancy based on:

 NOTE: a diagnosis of FASD is possible without confirmation of alcohol-exposed pregnancy in the <10% of instances when three sentinel facial features are present.

-The NOFAS-UK GP Survey was conducted by OnePoll between August 22nd and September 1st, 2017.
+The National FASD GP Survey was conducted by OnePoll between August 22nd and September 1st, 2017.
 It polled 150 GPs that work in England.
 Principal outcomes were as follows:

 Pamphlet explaining the new diagnostic process